Categories

 XRP Ledger developers opposed the energy waste associated with Bitcoin’s Proof-of-Work (PoW) consensus mechanism.
 They believe that the real value of Bitcoin is transaction publicity and the state, not the PoW consensus mechanism.

-How XRP Ledger works
+How XRP Ledger Works

 Validators, which are nodes involved in voting on improvement proposals, must gain trust from other nodes before being given access to the consensus process.
 Most nodes use one of the default UNLs, which are recommended by XRPL Foundation, Ripple, and Coil.
 However, they can create their own if desired.